 Step Mosaik executes simulators in discrete time steps.
-The step size of a simulator can be an arbitrary integer.
+The step size of a time-based simulator can be an arbitrary integer.
 It can also vary during the simulation.
+Event-based simulators are stepped whenever its inputs are updated (by other simulators).
+They can also schedule steps for themselves.